-- Hyperscale Logs - The output of mpstat for CPU utilization info. - The output of proc/meminfo for memory info. - The output of proc/cpuinfo for cpu info. - Files to show the memory limit for the application container and the max usage of the app container in bytes. - Redacted database file to restore the Hyperscale VM - Docker compose file - (i) - The script generate_support_bundle.sh generates a bare-bones support bundle from a Hyperscale engine running in docker. - Execute the generate_support_bundle.sh from the untar location. - The resulting support bundle will be at /etc/hyperscale/hyperscale-support .tar.gz inside the container.
-This means the tar file is generated under a path that is mapped to /etc/hyperscale in docker-compose file and is directly accessible from Hyperscale VM. - The user should have privileges or permission to execute the docker command in order to generate the support bundle.
+- Hyperscale Logs - The output of mpstat for CPU utilization info. - The output of proc/meminfo for memory info. - The output of proc/cpuinfo for cpu info. - Files to show the memory limit for the application container and the max usage of the app container in bytes. - Redacted database file to restore the Hyperscale VM - Docker compose file - (i) The script generate_support_bundle.sh generates a bare-bones support bundle from a Hyperscale engine running in docker. - Execute the generate_support_bundle.sh from the untar location. - The resulting support bundle will be at /etc/hyperscale/hyperscale-supportmapped to /etc/hyperscale in docker-compose file and is directly accessible from Hyperscale VM.